Set up your development environment

 Read more: MicroK8s

-Inside your Ubuntu VM, install the Juju OLM, connect it to your MicroK8s cloud, and prepare a workspace (‘model’), as below.
-This is where we will test that our charm can be deployed and managed as intended.
+On your Ubuntu VM, install Juju, connect it to your MicroK8s cloud, and prepare a workspace (‘model’):

 Now, if you want to:

 Continue the tutorial:

 - Use the project directory on your host machine to create and edit your charm files.

 - Use your Ubuntu VM to run Charmcraft or Juju commands.

 Stop the Ubuntu VM by running